-Flower girl(s)/ ring bearer(s) – These children add a sweet touch to your wedding ceremony and they are thrilled to be a part of such a grand event.
-While they generally do not play a large part in the planning aspects of the wedding, they do often spend a lot of time practicing for their “big and important role” in your wedding.
-It is generally customary to give them a small token of appreciation to commemorate their role in your wedding day.
+Flower girl(s)/ ring bearer(s) – These children add a sweet touch to your wedding ceremony, and they are thrilled to be a part of such a grand event.
+While they generally do not play a large part in the planning aspects of the wedding, they do often spend a lot of time practicing for their "big and important role" in your wedding.
+It is generally customary to give them a small token of appreciation to commemorate their role on your wedding day.
 Gift ideas for flower girls and ring bearers: a framed photo of him/her with you on your wedding day, a small collectible (figurine, box, bowl, etc.), a small item of jewelry, a stuffed animal, a hair clip.

-Anyone who plays a special part in your wedding – Do you have a special uncle who walked you down the aisle, or a friend who sang a solo during your ceremony?
+Anyone who plays a special part in your wedding – Do you have a special uncle who walked you down the aisle or a friend who sang a solo during your ceremony?
 Anyone who does something that you find especially touching should receive a token of appreciation.
 Gift ideas for people who played a special role: a note expressing your appreciation or a framed photo from the wedding.

 Size of the wedding party

 If you will be having a large wedding party, it is oftentimes a better idea to choose two gifts – one for the males and one for the females – and buy them in bulk.
 This helps keep costs down (large weddings can be expensive!) and helps save time.
-Clocks, pens, key rings and photo frames all make elegant statements and can be easily personalized with engraving.
+Clocks, pens, keyrings, and photo frames all make elegant statements and can be easily personalized with engraving.

 Cost of gifts

 Couples on a budget need not worry about breaking the bank when purchasing gifts for their wedding party.
 The cost of the gifts is dictated by what the couple can afford.
 The adage “It’s the thought that counts” holds true here.
 A little creativity and thoughtfulness can go a long way.
 Write a poem that expresses how you feel about the individual.
 Do they like outdoor events?
 Offer to take them camping – drive and bring the food.
-Other ideas include creative gift baskets, small vases, clocks, and spa items (bath oils, soaps, etc.) Whatever you chose to do, all gifts for bridesmaids should be of equal value, all gifts for groomsmen should be of equal value, etc., whenever possible.
+Other ideas include creative gift baskets, small vases, clocks, and spa items (bath oils, soaps, etc.) Whatever you chose to do, all gifts for bridesmaids should be of equal value, and all gifts for groomsmen should also be of equal value, etc., whenever possible.

 Presentation of the gifts

 When should you give your wedding party their gifts?
 Generally, couples prefer to present the gifts at the rehearsal dinner because of the intimate setting with your family and closest friends.
-Other appropriate times include a small gathering or party for your wedding party the week before the wedding, or in a private setting where you can express your gratitude to each participant individually.
+Other appropriate times include a small gathering or party for your wedding party the week before the wedding or in a private setting where you can express your gratitude to each participant individually.

 Brought to you by: World Wide Information Outlet – your source of FREEWare Content online.